cunger/escape-velocity/content/about.md

 date: 2022-06-14
 ---

-# Hi, I'm Christina.

-Professional software engineer with 7 years of experience in building and maintaining complex code bases, and a foundation in applied mathematics and formal logic.

-I work as a developer for space applications at [OKAPI:Orbits GmbH](https://okapiorbits.space).
+Hi, I'm Christina, a professional software engineer with 7 years of experience in building and maintaining complex code bases, and a foundation in applied mathematics and formal logic.
+I currently work at [OKAPI:Orbits GmbH](https://okapiorbits.space).

-### Main interests
+My main interests are:

+* Guess what: Space!
-* nuclear technology and radiation protection
+* Nuclear technology and radiation protection
-* software system safety and resilience engineering
+* Software system safety
-* ocean and biosphere conservation
+* Ocean and biosphere conservation

-### Want to know more?
+### Links

-Check me out on [GitHub](https://github.com/cunger/) or [LinkedIn](https://www.linkedin.com/in/christina-unger).
+I have stuff on [GitHub](https://github.com/cunger/) and [LinkedIn](https://www.linkedin.com/in/christina-unger).

 ### What's this?